 The Trust Quotient assessment, or TQ for short, is the metricized form of the Trust Equation.
 It is our tool for defining and measuring personal trustworthiness, thereby allowing it to be managed.

-The TQ has been taken by over 30,000 people to date, and thoroughly tested over several years.
+The TQ has been taken by nearly 70,000 people to date, and thoroughly tested over several years.
 Careful analysis of the data offers up many insights: patterns of trustworthiness across demographics, personality traits of differing combinations, as well as the straightforward measurement of trustworthiness.
 The Trust Quotient allows you to put a value on trustworthiness—but even more importantly, to understand the variables that impact trustworthiness.

 Want to know more?
 Register here for a FREE webinar.

 Trust Quotient = (Credibility + Reliability + Intimacy) / Self-Orientation

 The Trust Quotient Assessment allows evaluation of trustworthiness at the individual level- as well as the aggregated trustworthiness of a department, team members, or organization.

 We put the Trust Quotient Assessment to the test in 2010 by doing a comprehensive study on over 12,000 respondents.
 This study is the largest ever on the subject of trustworthiness, and the findings bring some much-needed definition and texture to the broader dialogue around issues of corporate ethics, integrity and trust.